How is it different from “just “ thinking?

 Clarity:

 When you’re faced with a problem or want something to change, it’s worth thinking through what outcome you hope for, what question you’re hoping to answer for yourself.
-You may discover there is something else hidden beneath what initially appears as the problem.
-You might be surprised to find that something else is impacting on what’s concerning you.
-What appeared at first as the issue may be linked to something else that needs your attention.
+You may discover there is something else hidden beneath what initially appears to be the problem.
+You may be surprised to find that there is something else concerning you, that the issue is linked to something else that needs your attention.

 Discover your own answers:

-When you notice that everyone around you is telling you what to do, it’d important to give yourself the chance to really think for yourself, to discover your own answers.
+If everyone around you is telling you what to do, it is important to take time to think for yourself, to discover your own answers.

 Own your thinking, Own your destiny: